whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

  1. Native power management with CPU spoofing
  2. Ethernet
  3. Wi-Fi by loading High Sierra's IO80211HostFamily.kext and modified AirportAtheros40.kext via OpenCore's kext injection.
+Use after installing the OS.
  4. Audio (Currently disabled with class-code of FFFFFFFF because there is noise when turning on and off)

  ## Not working